Ranensol/Ranensol.BepInEx.Aska.Villagers/README.md

 ## Multiplayer

-**Only the client that wants to use this mod needs it installed, other clients don't have to, and the server doesn't need it**
+**The server needs the mod for auto-assigning, the client needs the mod for manual/key press assigning/unassigning.**

 ## Support